Learning Reachability of Energy Storage Arbitrage: Energy arbitrage under uncertain price with stopping reward

 \section{Energy arbitrage under uncertain price with stopping reward}

-Consider the battery arbitrage problem, where a battery asset seeks to maximize its profit by charging ($c_t$) and buying energy when prices are low, and discharging ($d_t$) and selling energy when prices are high for $t$ in time-horizon $\{1,\dots,T\}$.
-Under uncertain energy prices, the main challenge for battery assets is to quantify the value of stored energy and decide how to manage the state-of-charge ($e_t$) before observing the realization of the yet uncertain energy price $(\boldsymbol{\lambda}_t)$ to maximize its profit.
+Consider the battery arbitrage problem, where a battery asset seeks to maximize its profit by charging ($c_t$) and buying energy when prices are low, and discharging ($d_t$) and selling energy when prices are high for $t$ in time-horizon $\mathcal{T}\!=\!\{1,\dots,T\}$.
+Under uncertain energy prices, the main challenge for battery assets is to quantify the value of stored energy and decide how to manage the state-of-charge ($e_t$) before observing the realization of the (still) uncertain energy price $(\boldsymbol{\lambda}_t)$ to maximize its profit.
 From the perspective of the battery asset, the arbitrage problem can be formulated in an inventory optimization manner as follows:

 where \eqref{P0:objective_function} is the objective function that maximizes the expected arbitrage profit under uncertain energy prices.
+Degradation mechanisms and associated costs are not considered.
+However, they can be incorporated using linear approximation models \cite{maov_battery2013} without altering the problem's complexity.
 Eq. \eqref{P0:initial_state} and \eqref{P0:storage_capacity} set the initial SoC and the storage capacity limits within $[e^{\min}, e^{\max}]$.
 Eq. \eqref{P0:battery_dynamics} represents the SoC dynamics, where $\eta_c$ and $\eta_d$ are the charging and discharging efficiencies, and $\hat{\eta}$ is a given self-discharge factor.
 Eqs. in \eqref{P0:charge_discharge_limit} impose the charging and discharging limits at the rate $P$ for each period.
-Finally, \eqref{P0:chance_constraint} specifies a chance-constraint requiring the SoC to lie within the target band $\mathcal{E}^{\ell} = [\ell^{\min}, \ell^{\max}]$ with probability at least $1-\epsilon$, where $\epsilon$ is a user-defined risk tolerance level, over all pre-defined critical hours, i.e., $\tau \in \mathcal{T}^{\rm target}$.
-For simplicity, we will consider $\mathcal{T}^{\rm target} = {T}$.
+Charging and discharging actions are constrained to be mutually exclusive.
+Finally, \eqref{P0:chance_constraint} specifies a chance constraint under price uncertainty, requiring the terminal SoC to lie within the target band $\mathcal{E}^{\ell} = [\ell^{\min}, \ell^{\max}]$, not necessarily returning to $e_0$ (note that we require that $e_0\in \mathcal{E}^{\ell}$).
+The lower bound $\ell^{\min}$ can be used to support peak-demand supply, while the upper bound $\ell^{\max}$ can be used to relieve congestion.
+This constraint must hold with probability at least $1-\epsilon$, where $\epsilon$ is a user-defined risk tolerance level, over all pre-defined critical hours, i.e., $\forall \tau \in \mathcal{T}^{\rm target}$.
+For simplicity, we will consider $\mathcal{T}^{\rm target} = \left\{T\right\}$.